aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

 Here's a breakdown of the steps:

-**AWS Lambda:** Two AWS Lambda functions are created.
-DataSourceSync Lambda function crawls and indexes the content.
-InvokeBedrockLambda AWS Lambda function that invokes the specified model by passing the retrieved content from Amazon Kendra as context to the generative AI model.
+**AWS Lambda:** Two AWS Lambda functions are created. `DataSourceSync` crawls and indexes the content. `InvokeBedrockLambda` invokes the specified model by passing the retrieved content from Amazon Kendra as context to the generative AI model.

 **Amazon Kendra:** An Amazon Kendra index is created with a S3 data source connector.
 When a the InvokeBedrockLambda function is called, documents are retrieved from the Amazon Kendra index.